aconley245/f5-bigip-config-compare/README.md

 ## Output

 ### Discrepancies Found
-If discrepancies are identified, the script prints a detailed list of the differences.
+If discrepancies are identified, the script creates a time-stamped results file a detailed list of the differences.
 Example:

 ```
-Discrepancies found:
 Virtual server 'vs_one' is missing in the first configuration.
 Attribute 'ip' in virtual server 'vs_two' differs: '192.168.1.1' vs '192.168.1.2'.
 Attribute 'port' in virtual server 'vs_three' is missing in the second configuration.